Rebecca Lehmann

 Gender and Womens Studies

 I believe everybody has a story to tell, and practice an inclusive and supportive style of teaching to help each student accomplish their writing goals, while discovering and honing their voice.
 While I teach the basics of creative writing, I don’t believe in one-size-fits-all craft advice; I’m here to help each student with their unique writing.
-There are so many different ways to write a poem, story or creative essay, and I’m here to help students find theirs.
+There are so many different ways to write a poem, story, novel or creative essay, and I’m here to help students find theirs.
 I teach courses from Introduction to Creative Writing, to our Senior Comps course, and love working with beginners and experienced writers alike.
 All are welcome!

 Education